zyedidia/micro/README.md

 - Syntax highlighting for over [130 languages](runtime/syntax).
 - Color scheme support.
   - By default, micro comes with 16, 256, and true color themes.
+- True color support
+  - set the option `truecolor` to `auto` or `on` ..
-- True color support (set the `MICRO_TRUECOLOR` environment variable to 1 to enable it).
+  - set the `MICRO_TRUECOLOR` environment variable to 1 to enable it
+  - both ways do only work in case the terminal supports true color mode
 - Copy and paste with the system clipboard.
 - Small and simple.
 - Easily configurable.